s3pweb/loopback-nodejs-client/README.md

   remotePatch(customRoute,data)

+# Options

+  All methods accepts an option object to define timeout and/or additionnals headers

+  find({},{ timeout:2000, headers:{'TAG_ID':'146464646464}})

+# Unit Tests

-  Check the test/index.js for more usage
+  Check the test/index.js

 # DEBUG